CS341W-Admin/traffic/README.md

     ```
     git push origin dev-traffic
     ```
-5. Log in at [https://github.com](https://github.com) and access this repo.
+5. Go to [https://github.com](https://github.com) and access this repo.

     *NOTE: Your repo should appear in the left column when you log in.
 For more direct access, just follow the URL for this repo.*